José González Rubio

-Padre José González Rubio, O.F.M.
-(June 6, 1804 – November 2, 1875) was a Californio Roman Catholic friar, known best for his long tenure as Chief Administrator of Mission Santa Barbara, in Southern California.
+José González Rubio, O.F.M.
+(June 6, 1804 – November 2, 1875) was a Californio friar of the Franciscan order, known best for his long tenure as chief administrator of Mission Santa Barbara in Southern California.

 Early life

 González Rubio was born in Guadalajara, New Spain, on June 6, 1804.
 His Spanish-born parents were José María González Rubio and Manuela Gutiérrez.
 He had at least two siblings.

 Upon completing his primary education, González Rubio studied at the Seminario Conciliar of Guadalajara.
 He continued at the University of Guadalajara, where he graduated on July 20, 1820, with a degree in philosophy.
 In 1821, Mexico gained its independence from Spain.
 In 1824, he applied to the Colegio de Nuestra Señora de Zapopan, seeking admission to the Franciscan Order.
-He began his novitiate and was accepted into the Order on January 10, 1825 with the religious name "José María de Jesús" and the title of Fray (Friar).
+He began his novitiate and was accepted into the Order on January 10, 1825, with the religious name "José María de Jesús" and the title of Fray (Friar).